davidgarland/types/src/dependent_types/README.md

 The files `bruijn.hs` and `bruijn.ml` are implementations of very basic dependent type systems written in Haskell and [Amulet](https://amulet.works) respectively.
-They both support Pi types and universes, but lack any sort of type variables or recursion-- any polymorphic functions would need to have types passed in explicitly.
-I also opted to not implement Sigma types yet, though that may be done later.
+They both support Pi types, Sigma types, and universes, but lack any sort of implicit type variables or recursion-- any polymorphic functions would need to have types passed in explicitly.

 The code for both versions is largely adapted from [this article,](http://math.andrej.com/2012/11/08/how-to-implement-dependent-type-theory-i/) with a little bit of work to convert it to use de bruijn indices instead (hence the filenames.)